 Rachel had come out as bisexual in her teens and was engaged by her early 20s.
 But she didn’t want to have sex with her then-fianceé, a situation that landed her in therapy and taking hormones to increase her sex drive.
 The hormones didn’t work and, like so many other asexuals (or “aces”, as they’re also known), Rachel felt broken, until her search for alternative wedding kiss ideas presented a new path.

-AVEN, the first and most well-known resource on asexuality, has been around since the early 2000s, but its goals of raising awareness are far from completed.
+AVEN, the first and most well-known resource on asexuality, has been around since the early 2000s, but its goal of raising awareness is far from completed.
 Visibility and education are still sorely needed because, as Rachel noted, most people still only understand the word “asexual” in terms of plant and animal reproduction.

 Asexuality is so poorly understood that most descriptions begin via negativa, or by explaining what it is not.
 It is not the same as celibacy, not the same as hating sex, and not the same as not wanting relationships.
 Like homosexuality and heterosexuality, asexuality is a sexual orientation.
 Aces aren’t attracted to people of any gender.
 Instead, they use a so-called “romantic orientation” to denote the gender of the person they’re romantically interested in, whether that be homoromantic, heteroromantic, panromantic, or so on.

-That doesn’t mean they don’t have sex, though.
+That doesn’t mean that aces never have sex, though.
 Celibacy is about behavior, while sexual orientation is about attraction.
 Anyone of any orientation can be celibate, and anyone of any orientation can sleep with someone they’re not attracted to.
-Many aces are sex-repulsed, but others do do it.
+Many aces are sex-repulsed, but some are not.
 In some cases, aces are personally indifferent to sex, but want to compromise with romantic partners who are allosexual (not asexual).
 Others want sex for emotional—not physical—reasons, to feel close to someone they love.

 Experts like Lori Brotto, a sexual health researcher at the University of British Columbia in Canada, agree that it’s naturally.
 She’s studied aces and found that, in general, there is nothing wrong from a medical perspective.
 The problem is not with sexual desire or lack thereof, but with compulsory sexuality, or the cultural pressures that tells people there is one normal way to be and that has to include having sex, even if you don’t want to.
 Compulsory sexuality affects everyone—it’s just that aces experience it more keenly and see it more clearly.